it-siciliamia/BlueHouse_New/README.md

   git merge main   # or git rebase main
   ```
 - **Commit early and often** with descriptive messages so reviewers understand the intent of each change.
+- **Write clear PR descriptions** explain what changed and why.
+Screenshots or GIFs for UI changes are a big plus.
+- **Address review comments openly** if you disagree, discuss.
+Don’t silently overwrite.
+- **Don’t disable linting or prettier** fix the issue or discuss with the team.
+- **Discuss new dependencies before adding them** always check whether the package is actively maintained, has no major security issues, and aligns with our stack.
+Share it with the team before installation to avoid bloat, duplicated libraries, or conflicting tooling.
+- **Prefer built-in browser/React APIs** before reaching for an external library.

 Following these practices keeps the team on the same Node/npm versions, ensures Vite is the single source of truth for development, and keeps our Git/GitHub flow predictable.